-The Jonas Brothers Are Reuniting Five Years After Split According To ‘People’
+The Jonas Brothers Are Reuniting Five Years After Split, According To ‘People’

 Jonas then went on to confess that not only does he love working with Demi, he also loves working with his brothers.

-And while the brothers seem to be getting along famously as they have in the past, their leading ladies are also very fond of each other as well.
-As the Inquisitr reported earlier this week, Nick’s wife, Priyanka Chopra, took to her Instagram account to wish Joe’s fiancé, Game of Thrones star Sophie Turner, a happy birthday with an incredibly sweet message and photo.
+The three brothers seem to be getting along famously as they have in the past, and their leading ladies are also very fond of each other as well.
+As The Inquisitr reported earlier this week, Nick’s wife, Priyanka Chopra, took to her Instagram account to wish Joe’s fiancé, Game of Thrones star Sophie Turner, happy birthday, with an incredibly sweet message and photo.

 “To one of the most beautiful, fun people I’ve known.
 Happy birthday @sophiet you are loved!
 I can’t wait to see you as a bride.
 You will be stunning,” Chopra wrote.
-“Have a brilliant year love.. #jsisters 4eva! @joejonas you r the most thoughtful!
+“Have a brilliant year love.. #jsisters 4eva! @joejonas you r [sic] the most thoughtful!
 Last night was epic.”